dell/common-github-actions/docs/SECURITY.md

     http://www.apache.org/licenses/LICENSE-2.0
 -->

 # Security Policy

 ## Reporting a Vulnerability

-Have you discovered a security vulnerability in Github Actions?
+Have you discovered a security vulnerability in this repository?
 We ask you to alert the maintainers by sending an email, describing the issue, impact, and fix - if applicable.

-You can reach the Karavi maintainers at karavi@dell.com.
+You can reach the maintainers at karavi@dell.com.